Crowned Seahorse

 A peaceful Seahorse.

 Crowned Seahorse can grow up to 11 cm what is approximately 4 inches.
-1 specimen basically needs at least 1320cm2 of water surface which is approximately 204 square inch.
-We recommend you to keep it in fish tanks which are medium. (e) Medium aquariums have at least 113 Litres (30 US Gallons).
+In general, 1 specimen requires at least 1320cm2 of water surface which is approximately 204 square inch.
+This species will require to be kept in a tank that is medium. (e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
 Very large aquariums hold at least 700 Litres (185 US Gallons).

 It is not very difficult to keep the Crowned Seahorse fish. (e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
 The pH level should be stable, varying between 8.0 and 8.3 which is usual for marine fish.